vivaria/edisonrul.ing/docs/source/cards/b/blind-destruction.md

 ### Card Rulings

-●Rolling a die is not optional, you must roll one each of your Standby Phases.
+*   Rolling a die is not optional, you must roll one each of your Standby Phases.
 If you have two copies of Blind Destruction active on the field you roll two dice each of your Standby Phases.